drdaemos/xc5-docs/en/basics/itemslist_in_admin_area/index.md

 ![]({{site.baseurl}}/attachments/8225372/8356179.png)

 This article will explain how to create such ItemsList.
-For the sake of example, we will create an ItemsList with products that has price more than $10 and this list can be sorted by price.
+For the sake of example, we will create an ItemsList with products that has price more than $10 and this list can be sorted by price. test

 # Table of Contents